pulumi/docs/content/blog/deploying-netlify-cms-on-aws/index.md

 ## Summary and Next Step

 Now we have deployed the stand-alone React CMS application on AWS.
-The full code is included in [Pulumi's Example Repository](https://github.com/pulumi/examples) with the link [TODO: FILL IN THE LINK]
+The full code is included in [Pulumi's Example Repository](https://github.com/pulumi/examples) with the link https://github.com/pulumi/examples/tree/master/aws-ts-netlify-cms-and-oauth/cms.

 As mentioned previously, because we are deploying on AWS instead of Netlify, we have to found a way to substitute the Netlify Identity Service.
 Thus, the next step is to write an External OAuth Client-Server and deploy it on AWS as well.
-We would introduce that in our next blog post.
+We would introduce that in our [next blog post]({{<relref "/blog/deploying-oauth-server-for-cms-on-aws-with-pulumi">}}).